terra-money/docs/docs/Tutorials/Get-started/Terra-Station-mobile.md

 1. Navigate to [Terra.money](https://www.terra.money/) in your phone's browser.

-2. Tap "Download Station Wallet" and select the option for your operating system.
+2. Tap **Download Station Wallet** and select the option for your operating system.
 This will direct you to your phone's app store.

 3. Install the Terra Station app on your phone.